AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module12/ex1.md

 ![Demo](./images/popupok.png)

 Journey Orchestration also needs an Identifier to identify the customer.
 Since Journey Orchestration is linked to Adobe Experience Platform, the Primary Identifier of a Schema is automatically taken as the Identifier for the Journey.
-The Primary Identifier will also automatically take into account the full Identity Graph of Adobe Experience Platform and will link all behaviour across all available identities, devices and channels to the same profile, so that Journey Orchestration is contextual, relevant and consistent.
+The Primary Identifier will also automatically take into account the full Identity Graph of Adobe Experience Platform and will link all behavior across all available identities, devices and channels to the same profile, so that Journey Orchestration is contextual, relevant and consistent.

 ![Demo](./images/eventidentifier.png)